alvarocalle/MPT/README.md

 # Modern Portfolio Theory

-Library for optimizing portfolios using mean-variance theory using matrix algebra
+Library for fast optimization of portfolios using mean-variance theory with matrix algebra

 # References